-Ok sure, 2020 brought with it an energy that doesn’t even need to be described here – because we all know exactly what it was, sigh – and we may never want to revisit many aspects of it, but it also ushered in some powerful lessons and moments.
-It turned so much upside down, that maybe some rotten things fell out.
-Here are some of the key aspects that a lot of people have experienced in 2020 – myself included – that we can actually be thankful for.
+Ok sure, 2020 brought with it an energy that doesn’t even need to be described here – because we all know exactly what it was, sigh.
+We may never want to revisit many aspects of it, but it also ushered in some powerful lessons and moments.
+It turned so much upside down that maybe some rotten things fell out.
+Here are some of the key aspects that a lot of people have experienced in 2020, myself included, that we can actually be thankful for.

 1. Slowing down

 If last year taught us anything, it’s the power of slowing down and enjoying the simpler things.
-The ‘normal’ world is always working, travelling and interacting; planning, progressing… But in a global pandemic, those things are all off the table.
+The ‘normal’ world is always working, travelling, interacting, planning, progressing … But in a global pandemic, those things are all off the table.

 2. Being kinder to yourself

 Self-care evolved in 2020 to take on a whole new meaning.
 When everyone was at home in various stages of lockdown, creating new routines that promoted positive mental health and kept us socially connected were crucial.
-We realised we were under enormous – but invisible – pressure; that taking care of ourselves was no longer optional.
+We realised we were under enormous, but invisible pressure – taking care of ourselves was no longer optional.

 The self-care movement grew beyond surface level and Instagramable skincare routines and pampering, into genuine awareness of the need for social health, deliberate mindfulness, meditation and exercise.
 Unsurprisingly, downloads of mental wellness apps surged last year, helping people cope with all those new stresses being thrown their way.